 Finding pleasure in tying

-Some say they tie flies to save money, but my reality is tying for the fun of it – the joy of experimenting with new patterns and materials.
+Some say they tie flies to save money, but my reality is that I tie flies for the fun of it – the joy of experimenting with new patterns and materials.
 It is an undeniable pleasure to catch a fish with the concoctions we create.

 Each chapter of Hudson’s book addresses, in commonly understood language, the essential details of each maneuver, why it is done a certain way, what the likely mistakes look like, and the consequences.
 The supporting illustrations are superior.

-The book’s bonus is a brief discussion of how to fish each fly ‘type’ tied
+Hudson’s bonus is a brief discussion on how to fish each type of fly that is tied.

-Each chapter builds on what was just priorly learned
+Each chapter builds on what was previously learned

 Throughout the book, there is a thorough explanation of how to manage each new material.
-Materials are thoroughly explained: dubbing, tailing, adding weight, marabou feathers, ribbing, wing cases, hackle, wings, combining materials, dry flies, wet flies, and beyond the basics.
+Materials are thoroughly explained, including dubbing, tailing, adding weight, marabou feathers, ribbing, wing cases, hackle, wings, combining materials, dry flies, wet flies, and more beyond the basics.

 Steve Hudson’s book is 282 pages of detailed instruction.